Board Recruitment

 The MER Board of Directors provide leadership and oversight to the Museum Education Roundtable and the Journal of Museum Education through sound, ethical, financial, and legal governance policies.
 There are opportunities for Board members to exercise and build skills, knowledge, and abilities that enhance or extend beyond the scope of members’ work at their organizations.
 The Board is intentional in creating a work environment rooted in collaboration, shared leadership, and reflexive practice.

-Some board members also serve in officer roles (i.e., President, Vice-President, Treasurer, Secretary) or as team co-chairs (Editorial, Communications, and Sustainability).
+Some board members also serve in officer roles (i.e., President, Vice-President, Treasurer, Secretary), or on special project task forces (e.g., Strategic Planning, Recruitment).
 All MER board members perform necessary work to produce and promote the JME and to advance MER’s goals.
 Board members have many opportunities to work on and/or create tasks that are meaningful to them.
-Tasks can range from taking notes, writing/editing/peer reviewing, strategic planning, program development, etc.
+Tasks can include work like taking notes, writing/editing/peer reviewing, strategic planning, program development, and more.

 Terms, Qualifications, Requirements and Benefits of Board Service